tiepdotme/loudas.com-website/pauls_lp_collection.md

 <h1>{{ page.title }}</h1>
 <p>
 This is a list of Vinyls / Records / LPs I have.
 I'll try to keep it updated. 🤣<br />
-The collection, by default, is sorted by Artist, alphabetically.
+The collection, by default, is sorted by artist, alphabetically.
 You can click on the column headers to change the sorting. <br />
-and click the + symbol to view the track listing for each album.
+Click to view the track listing for each album.
 <!-- track listing's received from https://www.discogs.com/ -->
 </p>
  </div>